scala-js/scala-js-website/doc/tutorial.md

     [info] Fast optimizing (...)/scala-js-tutorial/target/scala-2.11/scala-js-tutorial-fastopt.js
     [success] (...)

-This will perform some dead-code elimination and generate the `scala-js-tutorial-fastopt.js` file containing reachable JavaScript code.
+This will perform some fast optimizations and generate the `target/scala-2.11/scala-js-tutorial-fastopt.js` file containing the JavaScript code.

 ### Create the HTML Page

-The only thing which is specific to Scala.js, is how we can call the Scala code from JavaScript.
-First have a look at our HTML page (`scalajs-tutorial-fastopt.html` in the project root), we will go in the details right after.
+To load and launch the created JavaScript, you will need an HTML file.
+Create the file `scalajs-tutorial-fastopt.html` (or whatever name you prefer, for example `index-fastopt.html`) in the project root with the following content.
+We will go in the details right after.

 {% highlight html %}
 <!DOCTYPE html>